trojanhorser/sphinx/source/fields.rst

 **cols**
 ~~~~~~~~~

-Applies only to field with attribute 'textarea'.
+Applies only to fields with attribute 'textarea'.
 Specifies maximum number of characters the may be shown in each line of the viewable area of the field at one time.

 .. code-block:: html